Perfect Slow Cooker Chicken Breast

 As long as the breast pieces are in a single layer, in contact with the slow cooker, then no, it’s not necessary to add any chicken broth or chicken stock.
 If you’re doing multiple layers, you will need to add liquid to cover the meat, but I don’t recommend this.
 The seasonings won’t stick as well.

-Add to Soups – I like to shred the meat and then add it to Spinach Tortellini Soup, Quick Chicken Noodle Soup, and White Chili.
+Add to Soups: I like to shred the meat and then add it to Spinach Tortellini Soup, Quick Chicken Noodle Soup, and White Chili.

-Turn salads into a full meal by adding this to Caesar Salad (or Kale Caesar Salad), Mediterranean Quinoa Salad, or Wild Rice Salad.
+Top Salads: by adding this to Caesar Salad (or Kale Caesar Salad), Mediterranean Quinoa Salad, or Wild Rice Salad.

-Pair with Cilantro Lime Cauliflower Rice, Roasted Sweet Potatoes, Green Beans, or a simple white rice like Rice Pilaf or steamed rice.
+Pair with sides: Cilantro Lime Cauliflower Rice, Roasted Sweet Potatoes, Green Beans, or a simple white rice like Rice Pilaf or steamed rice.

 Recipe FAQ